 Property risk is defined as potential negative changes in the value of the Company's own property portfolio, due to a deterioration of the general real estate situation or a negative change of the specific characteristics of the individual property - caused by the property being vacant, changed usage options, building damages, investment requirements, changes to the legal framework or economic environment as well as other factors.

-As at 31 December 2019, pbb did not hold any own properties.
+As at 31 December 2020 as well as at 31 December 2019, pbb did not hold any own properties.